Prof. Nora Goldschmidt

 I edit the book series New Directions in Classics (Bloomsbury) with Fiachra Mac Góráin and Charles Martindale.
 I am executive committee member of the Classical Reception Studies Network, member of the Internationaler Arbeitskreis Hermann Broch, and affiliated member of the Princeton Postclassicisms network.

-I welcome enquiries from potential PhD students and postdoctoral researchers interested in topics in Latin literature and classical reception, biography/life-writing, fragments and fragmentation, classics in twentieth-century literature (especially modernism and after), and theoretical and interdisciplinary approaches.
+I welcome enquiries from potential PhD students and postdoctoral researchers interested in topics in Latin literature and classical reception, biography/life-writing, fragments and fragmentation, classics in twentieth-century literature (especially modernism), and other topics related to my research.

 School Talks and Outreach

-I am very happy to give school talks on topics in Latin literature (especially Virgil) and Classical reception for students of Classics, Classical Civilization and English Literature (including classical themes in the authors on the current ‘Poetry’ section for the AQA A’ Level syllabus).
+I am very happy to give school talks on topics in Latin literature (especially Virgil) and Classical reception for students of Classics, Classical Civilization and English Literature.

 - Latin Poetry

 - Classical Reception

 - Classics and Modernism